KarenSandova/Project_Space_invasion/README.md

 #### Line Clearing 🧹

-- The game must clear complete lines when they are fully filled and adjust the remaining pieces on the board.
+- The game will restart once the previous user finishes their lives or when they win.
+The moment this happens, it gives way to another player and the aliens will appear randomly again.

 ### Non-Functional Requirements ⚙️